Sephens/Mouse_over-Element/README.md

 2. It’s a fun beginner JavaScript project to do to liven up your user experience
 3. Learn more about using random, functions, and event listeners.

+Visit this site for more: [visit-site](verdant-side.surge.sh)

+### Key concepts covered:
+1. Functions and if-else statements
+2. Random
+3. Event listeners

 ## Document.getElementById()
 * The Document method `getElementById()` returns an Element object representing the element whose id property matches the specified string.
 * Since element IDs are required to be unique if specified, they're a useful way to get access to a specific element quickly.